MichalPokojny/MyProject1/README.md

 - GitHub - For hosting the website.
 - Grammarly - Grammar check of all the text in the website and readme file.
 - Google Chrome - Main testing of the website on all devices.
+- Google Chrome Lighthouse - Testing the performance of each page.

 ## Testing
 ------

 - I tested this webpage on Google Chrome, Mozilla Firefox, and on Safari.